11 Easy Tips To Stay Healthy When Traveling

 This seems like a no-brainer, but you would be surprised how many people go without a drink of water all day.
 The body can handle going a few hours without food, but staying hydrated is essential for feeling good while traveling.

-It’s easy to forget to drink water when you’re on the go, but make a point of sipping on water throughout the day (and not just during mealtimes) to ensure you’re getting enough fluids.
+It’s easy to forget to drink enough water when you’re on the go, but make a point of sipping on water throughout the day (and not just during mealtimes) to ensure you’re getting enough fluids.

 I started working with a life coach on my overall health about a year ago.
 One of the first things they brought up was hydration.
 Did you know it’s recommended that you drink ½ ounce of water for each pound you weigh?
 A person weighing 150 pounds needs 75 ounces of water every day!